savonet/book/workflow.md

 - `function`: the function name,
 - `self`: the time spent in the function, excluding the time spent in function calls,
-- `total`: the time spent in the function,
+- `total`: the time spent in the function, including the time spent in function calls,
 - `calls`: the number of time the function was called.

 For instance, in the script